The UNITECH International Society Board consist of:

 Alexandra has been associated with UNITECH since 2001, as a Corporate Partner representative and as a Coach

 International Projects Service at Politecnico di Milano

 Francesca has a MA in Modern Languages and Literature from Università Cattolica del Sacro Cuore in Milano.
 She has been working in the field of international education at Politecnico di Milano since 2001.
-She is currently working at the International Projects Service, as coordinator of the International Relations and EU Projects office.
+She is currently working at the International Projects Service - International Relations and EU Projects office.
 Francesca is UNITECH Local Coordinators Chairperson and is a member of the UNITECH Coaching Team

 Business Development & Marketing Director at Schneider Electric

 Enric holds a MSc in Industrial/Electrical Engineering at UPC ETSEIB/Barcelona after finishing the UNITECH programme in 2004.
 Along with his professional experience, Enric enrolled in an executive part-time MBA at IESE Business School to further acquire and develop his managerial and leadership skills.
 Enric has had various professional experiences and has gained more than 10 years of experiences in business development, marketing and project management.
 He has mostly worked at Schneider Electric, a French multinational energy company, where he currently holds a managerial position inside Iberia operations in the area of marketing and business development of Energy Automation and Advanced Grid Solutions.